Repellents for Nuisance Wildlife

 These are the holy grail of repellents and, like the holy grail, just as elusive.
 You may have heard of using fox or coyote urine to drive away woodchucks.
 While it can work, generally, the woodchuck will adapt, especially if there aren’t any predators around.
 You also have to consider the threat that animal urine or smells may be to your nose or health.
 Remember, urine is urine.

-These are products that harass an animal’s desire to touch.
+These are products that harass an animal’s through the sense of touch.
 Sticky products are used to repel pigeons.
 They don’t like to get their feet gooey any more than we do.
-While they work, the downside is that what can stick to feet also can stick to dirt.
-So after a while, they can collect dirt and look dirty smears on your building.
-They also run the risk of holding smaller birds that land on them which can result in some cruelty.
-This is especially true if you don’t know how to apply it properly.
-I advise people to put the goo on a board or substance that can be tacked to the surface you are trying to protect.
-Then when the animals leave, you can remove the substance and you won’t have damaged the building you were attempting to protect.
+While they work, the downside is that what can stick to feet also can stick to dust or soil particles that may be in the air.
+So after a while, sticky traps can collect dirt and look like dirty smears on your building.
+They also run the risk of holding smaller birds that land on them, which can result in some cruelty.
+This is especially true if you don’t know how to apply the glue or use the trap properly.
+Put the sticky product on a board or substance that can be tacked to the surface you are trying to protect.
+When the animals leave the area, you can remove the substance and you won’t have damaged the building you were attempting to protect.

 Aversive Conditioning Repellents

 If you have ever avoided a food after becoming sick, then you have experienced the power of aversive conditioning.
 Aversive conditioning repellents require the animal to eat the product and then experience nausea or another type of illness so that the animal connects the action with the following discomfort.
 The downside of aversive conditioning is that the animal must eat something (cause damage) before it stops.
 Anthraquinone is one active ingredient that has proved effective in repelling Canada geese.

 These tips may save property owners money and sanity as they deal with too much nature on their property.